jon49/child-spaced-repetition/README.md

 ```
 Since you will only use one controller per page request and each controller will get its own file, it's okay to name all of your controllers: `class Controller`.
 Notice though that this controller extends from `AppController`.
 This means that your code has a ton of features built into the controller without you having to do extra work.
 The `AppController` also organizes your views for your project.
 It knows that you want to use the `main.php` view and it also knows that the `primary_header.php` view goes in the `main.php` view.
 Further, any output that you do in your controller will be placed in the `main.php` view, in the right spot.

+Each controller can have "Page Specific HTML" by simply doing output outside the `<?php ... ?>` markers.

 You will often need to pass variables from the controller to the views.
 This is done by doing `$this->view->varname` where `$this` is the controller, `$this->view` is the main view,  and `varname` is the varable name in the view.
 For instance:
 ```php
 $this->view->welcome = 'Welcome to MVC';